Table of Contents

 Aside from an inversion table itself, nothing is needed to use it.

 Before you do anything, make sure you position the inversion table somewhere free from obstacles.
-You will need to swing the inversion table all the way back to ensure that you won’t be hitting anything during your inverting.
+You will need to swing the inversion table back to ensure that you won’t be hitting anything during your inverting.

 Once you know that it won’t be hitting anything, adjust the height on the inversion table to your height.
 There should be a pin that you pull and then slide the rod up or down to the marker that says your height.